 Finding 2020-01: Unallowable Travel Costs Incurred (Significant Deficiency and Noncompliance).
 The draft report asserts that IAP billed ineligible costs without justification or prior approval for the costs incurred and reimbursed by the Government.
-The auditors identified ineligible costs as noted below:
+The auditors identified the ineligible costs as noted below:

-- a.
-"For two instances, IAP incurred travel costs that exceeded the lowest priced airfare available.
-In the two instances identified, IAP purchased business class airfare for flights to and from Kabul; however, IAP was unable to provide prior approval from the Contracting Officer's Representative (COR) to purchase the business class airfare.
-This resulted in of ineligible travel costs. - b.
-For one instance, IAP incurred travel costs which included a VISA penalty fee as a result of coordination issues with the sponsorship vendor, which was not directly related to the task order.
-This resulted in \ of ineligible travel costs which were not allowable under the contract.
+- "For one instance, IAP incurred a VISA penalty fee as a result of coordination issues with the sponsorship vendor.
+This resulted in the of ineligible travel costs which were not allowable under the task order. - For two instances, IAP incurred travel costs that exceeded the lowest priced airfare available in the amount of In the instances identified, IAP purchased business class airfare for flights to and from Kabul; however, IAP was unable to provide documentation of prior approval from the Contracting Officer's Representative (COR) for the purchase of the business class airfare.
+Additionally, we noted that for one of the sampled items IAP incurred an exchange fee for airfare, which was not allowable under the task order, in the amount of These two sample items resulted in and of ineligible questioned costs, respectively."